 To ensure the region’s strong economic future and economic competitiveness this region must collaborate to address its current and future freight transportation challenges.

 A key foundation of the plan has been collaboration and engagement of public and private project partners to guide and inform the process and outcomes to ensure the Plan is comprehensive, responsive and meets regional needs.
 The project is a multi-jurisdiction public-private collaboration effort lead by CCOG in partnership with the region’s Metropolitan Planning Organizations (MPOs), Rural Planning Organization (RPO), Federal Highway Administration, U.S. Department of Commerce Economic Development Administration, N.C.
 Department of Transportation, S.C.
 Department of Transportation, local governments, economic development commissions, and private rail and trucking companies, logistics and distribution firms.
 The Greater Charlotte Regional Freight Mobility Plan was informed by three committees: a Coordinating Committee, a Steering Committee and an Advisory Committee.
-For more information on these committees and the members please click here.

 Members of the Coordinating Committee are staff members of the region’s transportation planning organizations, the North Carolina and South Carolina Department of Transportation, and state divisions of the Federal Highway Administration.
 More information about upcoming meetings and past meeting materials can be found on the Coordinating Committee’s webpage.

 The Freight Mobility Steering Committee is comprised of key regional experts in transportation and land use planning, economic development, logistics, and local government elected officials.
 For more information about past meeting materials please click here.